Kash Patel lashes out at reports he used government jet to watch his girlfriend sing

 Last week, it emerged that Patel, 45, went to see his girlfriend, 26-year-old country music singer Alexis Wilkins, perform at the Real American Freestyle event at Pennsylvania State University.

-Patel has reportedly become so incensed by media stories about the incident that he has ousted a senior FBI official who has been at the agency for 27 years, according to Bloomberg Law.
+Patel has reportedly become so incensed by media stories about the incident that he ousted a senior FBI official who had been at the agency for 27 years, according to Bloomberg Law.

 The FBI director took to X on Sunday to voice his frustration at the attention the story received.